 As you can see in the image below, the Formulas typed in the Cells are correct.
 However, the formulas are not producing any result and they are just being displayed as Text strings.

 This unexpected behaviour in Excel, where users find Formula not working in Excel and being displayed in the form of text string is usually due to the following reasons.

 - Show Formulas option is enabled in the worksheet.

 - Excel is treating Formula as Text.

-So let us go ahead and take a look at the steps to fix the problem of Formula Not Working in Excel.
+So, let us go ahead and take a look at the steps to fix the problem of Formula Not Working in Excel.

 1. Disable Show Formulas